Bolad: In Ilkhanate

 He was sent to the Ilkhanate in Persia soon after Arghun enthroned in 1285.
 He gave imperial seal, jarlig (imperial order) and crown to the new Ilkhan.
 Bolad could not return to Yuan dynasty due to the conflicts between the Yuan and the Chagatai Khanate headed by Kaidu, while his companion Isa (愛寫 (Àixiě)) made it to Dadu 2 years later.
 Arghun appointed him a commander of his kheshig and assigned him of certain tasks in Khurasan.
 Although he had a family (his wife and two sons) left in Mongolia, Bolad was given a former concubine of Abaqa Khan named Shirin, thus starting a new life in the Middle East.
-His sons served the Yuan government whil he had a big influence in Ilkhanate court.
+His sons served the Yuan government while he had a big influence in Ilkhanate court.
 He was instrumental in appointing his favorite Afrasiab I as Hazaraspid atabeg of Luristan instead of his elder brother Ahmad in 1288, as well as execution of Malik Jalal al-Din, an associate of Buqa in 1289.

 Facing difficulties to finance the coffers of the empty imperial treasury, Gaykhatu, summoned Bolad to advise him about the use of paper money then circulating in the Yuan.
 After taking consultation, the Ilkhan's court issued jiaochao in Iran in 1294.
 Although it proved to be a failure owing to the resistance of local population, this was the first time, the paper money was issued in the history of Iran.

 Bolad also intermediated between Baydu and Ghazan, when the latter became the new Ilkhan in 1295.
 Although, his reputation may have been little diminished during Ghazan's reign, Ghazan respected Bolad.
 Seeing Mongol commoners selling their children as damaging the Mongol nation, similar to Kublai, Ghazan budgeted funds to redeem Mongol slaves and made Bolad the commander of the tumen which consisted of Mongol slave boys.

 It is claimed that Bolad assisted Rashid-al-Din Hamadani to write Universal History because he knew Mongolian history very well.
 Under Öljeitü (1304–16), Bolad achieved great influence as chingsang and agha.
 According to Kashani, he ranked behind Chupan and Kutlushah who served the Ilkhan as main advisors.
 He was responsible for logistical support system during the Gilan campaign in 1307.

 Bolad was awarded the Duke of Ze (澤國公) by Ayurbarwada Khan of the Yuan on 6 July 1311.
 Bolad died on 26 April 1313 in Arran (modern Republic of Azerbaijan).
 He was posthumously created Prince of Yongfeng (永豐郡王) by Ayurbarwada.
 He had a son in Ilkhanate, named "Pir Hamid".